-World War I, which raged from 1914 to 1918, marked a radical shift in how wars were fought, introducing the concept of total war—a conflict in which entire societies, not just armies, were fully committed to the war effort.
-Unlike earlier wars, which often involved limited engagements between professional soldiers, total war mobilized every aspect of a nation: its economy, workforce, and even its culture.
-Governments redirected industries to produce weapons and supplies, drafted millions of citizens into service, and harnessed national pride to sustain morale over four grueling years.
+World War I, raging from 1914 to 1918, marked a radical shift in how wars were fought, introducing the concept of total war—a conflict in which entire societies, not just armies, were fully committed to the war effort.
+Unlike earlier wars that involved limited engagements between professional soldiers, total war mobilized every aspect of a nation’s life: its economy, workforce, and culture.

-This all-encompassing approach blurred the lines between battlefield and home front, as civilians became as vital to victory as soldiers.
-The war’s scale—spanning Europe, Africa, Asia, and the seas—reflected this new reality, setting it apart as the first conflict to demand such universal sacrifice.
+Governments redirected industries to produce weapons and military supplies, drafted millions of citizens into service, and harnessed national pride to sustain morale over four grueling years.
+This all-encompassing approach blurred the line between battlefield and home front, as civilians became as essential to victory as soldiers.
+The war’s scale—spanning Europe, Africa, Asia, and the seas—reflected this new reality and set it apart as the first conflict to demand such universal sacrifice.

 U.S. Propganda